| Real Name | Martha Robinson Rivers |

 - Martha Ingram's nationality is United States

-- Martha Ingram is currently Widowed (E. Bronson Ingram)
+- Martha Ingram's relationship status is Widowed (E. Bronson Ingram)

-- Which college/university did Martha Ingram go to?
-Martha Ingram went to Vassar College
+- Where did Martha Ingram go to school?
+Martha Ingram is a graduate of Vassar College

-- Martha Ingram childrens names are Orrin, John, David, Robin
+- Martha Ingram kids names are Orrin, John, David, Robin

 FAQ